 5. Social Media Works

 It might be overrated lately, I agree, but social media really works.
 As an observer of the online phenomenon in the last ten years I can tell you for sure that this IS a revolution.
 Much slower than it’s perceived or presented, but there is a real shift from consuming information to interacting in larger communities.
 Social media is a place where you really want to be if you want to do business on the internet.

 6. Praise Your Success

 I really don’t see any reason whatsoever you shouldn’t be proud of what you did.
 If you’re successful, let the world know.
 Being shy will not help you here.
-You may not be the next CEO of the largest start up like Charles Phillips of Infor, but you still deserve to brag a little bit.
 You’re acting on a field so crowded with information that even your own identity is difficult to persist, if you don’t actively work at it.
 Just because your clients know your name that doesn’t necessarily mean you’re perceived as an expert in your niche.